AusDTO/service-handbook/_alpha/3-building-prototypes/3-2-tools-technology.md

 All teams should prototype by sketching in code, using HTML, CSS and JavaScript.
 We strongly advise against using software like Axure, Omnigraffle, or Balsamiq - these tools generally don't support a collaborative, multi-disciplinary working environment.

 It's completely fine (and strongly recommended) to throw away the prototypes you build.
-You may choose to re-use some design patterns or components when you build the Beta, but we would advise against re-using a prototype en masse.
+You may choose to re-use some design patterns or components when you build the Beta, but you should not re-use a whole prototype.

 ## 3.2.1.
 Use a static-site generator